C4KEW4LK/birdnet_display/README.md

 # BirdNET Display

-A Python-based web application designed to run on a Raspberry Pi alongside BirdNET-Pi.
+A Python-based web application designed to run on a Raspberry Pi alongside BirdNET-Go.
 It displays the latest bird detections on a screen attached to the Pi, using BirdNET data and local image caches.
 It is designed around the standard 800x480px screens.

 ## Completed System